mildannerofc/s1disasm-asm68k-megapcm2/README.md

 # Sonic 1 GitHub ASM68K with Mega PCM 2
-This is a complete translation of the Sonic 1 GitHub AS Mega PCM implementation, adapted for ASM68K and loosely based on Hivebrain's work.
+This is a complete translation of the Sonic 1 GitHub AS Mega PCM implementation, adapted for ASM68K and loosely based on Hivebrain's disassembly from 2005.

 If you want to see the original Mega PCM 2 implementation, you can check the Sonic 1 GitHub AS repository.